 Hi @Jun_Wang,

-are standard parameters that are passed to any event handler, where:
+sender and e are standard parameters that are passed to any event handler, where:

-contains a reference to the control/object that raised the event .e
+sendercontains a reference to the control/object that raised the event .econtains the event data.
+The contents ofedepend on the event that was triggered.

-More info: Handling and Raising Events - .NET | Microsoft Learn
+More info: Handling and raising events - .NET | Microsoft Learn

 This is true.
 The sample code is adding an event handler (e.g. delegate) to the event’s list of handlers.
 An event can notify more than one event handler.